Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ### Filter logic

-{crop-start: 41, crop-end: 71, format: javascript}
+{crop-start: 41, crop-end: 71, format: javascript, line-numbers: false}
 ![Year filtering logic in Controls](code_samples/es6v2/components/Controls/index.js)

 When a user picks a year, the `ControlRow` components calls our `updateYearFilter` function where we build a new partial filter function.
 The `App` component uses it inside a `.filter` call, so we have to return `true` for elements we want to keep and `false` for elements we don't.